top of page

 • Understand and better meet some of the most common and unique needs of an EDS patient in an ER setting

-• Utilize effective and compassionate communication skills to help EDS patients feel respected, encouraging trust in the healthcare system
+• Help EDS patients feel respected, encouraging trust in the healthcare system

 • Identify unconscious bias in the system toward patients reporting chronic pain without an easily identifiable cause

-• Integrate the perspectives of patients, caregivers, clinicians, ED staff and health systems to construct solutions that address the needs and concerns of everyone affected by SCD
+• Integrate the perspectives of patients, caregivers, clinicians, ED staff and health systems to construct solutions that address the needs and concerns of everyone affected by EDS

 Time to Listen™ to EDS for In-Patient Management